Codecademy/docs/content/javascript/concepts/map/terms/get/get.md

 ## Codebyte Example

-In the example below, we declare a new `Map` of purchase orders.
+The code below uses a new `Map` that contains purchase orders.
 Throughout this example:

 - Samantha will `get` the next purchase order that she needs to fill from the map using the [`.get()` method](https://www.codecademy.com/resources/docs/javascript/map/get).